jdavidson13/MiniGolf/minigolf/README.md

   Skeleton class containing newRound and getRound methods.

-  - newRound(Player, Course)
+  - newRound(ArrayList<Player>, Course)

-    Creates a new round object containing the roundID, playerID, selectedCourse and score array, and passes a reference to the newly created Round object.
+    Creates a new round object containing a list of Player objects (multiple players can play in the same round) and a single Course object.

 * Player.class